linode/docs/docs/guides/applications/project-management/getting-started-with-carbonio/index.md

 ## How to Use Carbonio CE

-With your own Carbonio CE instance running, you can login and start navigating the interface.
+With your own Carbonio CE instance running, you can log in and start navigating the interface.
 Actually, Carbonio has two interfaces: one for users and one for administration.

-Below, check out coverage of each of these interfaces.
+Below, check out the coverage of each of these interfaces.
 This includes steps to access and log into each interface and an overview of what you can expect to find and do in each.

 ### User Interface

-Carbonio's user interface covers day-to-day usage of Carbonio.
+Carbonio's user interface covers the day-to-day usage of Carbonio.
 This is where users go to check email, access their contacts, manage calendar schedules, and collaborate on documents.

 To access the user interface, navigate to the HTTPS address for your Carbonio instance.
-Follow the example domain setup covered further above, this would be `https://mail.example.com.` Doing so takes you to the Carbonio login page.
+Follow the example domain setup covered further above, this would be `https://mail.example.com`.
+Doing so takes you to the Carbonio login page.

 ![The Carbonio user login page](carbonio-user-login.png)